leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Typography

 The fonts for the site where imported from Google fonts.
 For the headings [Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shado) was used.
 This font was chosen as it fit the aesthetic of the site and the artist this site is based upon.
 For the main content [Kanit](https://fonts.google.com/specimen/Kanit?query=kanit) was used.
-This font was chosen as it complements the heading whilst also being readable for the user.
+This font was chosen as it complements the headings whilst also being readable for the user.
 Both fonts also have a second font of Sans-Serif set in case the chosen fonts do not work on the users browser.

 # Features